Our services will remain fully functional throughout this difficult time. We promise that our guarantees

 General reasons for divorce in Louisiana include, in the case of a covenant marriage:

-That the spouses have been living separately and apart for at least two years since the date of filing the petition;
+The spouses have been living separately and apart for at least two years since the date of filing the petition;

 Any type of physical or sexual abuse of a spouse or child;